molily/molily.de/_posts/2017-11-25-robust-javascript.md

 });
 ```

-Now let’s change the implementation so the test passes:
+Now let us change the implementation so the test passes:

 ```js
 function sum(a, b) {